jaypanchal9/PTV-Case-Study/README.md

-# Transport Accessibility Analysis in Metropolitan Melbourne
+# Transport Accessibility Analysis of Public Transport Victoria (PTV)

 ## Project Overview
 This project analyzes the accessibility of public transport within the Melbourne Metropolitan area by examining the spatial distribution and density of public transport routes and stops (bus, tram, and train).
 The analysis aims to reveal transport connectivity gaps and highlight opportunities for enhancing equitable accessibility throughout Melbourne.